How to Donate to Charity in Someone's Memory

 How much to donate

-When you donate in memory of someone, the family is most often touched by the fact that you chose to donate in the first place.
+When you make a memorial charity donation in memory of someone, the family is most often touched by the fact that you chose to donate in the first place.
 The amount of money you decide to donate isn’t usually very important; it’s the gesture that counts.
 Keep in mind that these donations are being made in memory of someone and do not need to be extravagant.
 A good rule of thumb for the amount to give is to donate the amount of money you would've otherwise spent on sending flowers to the family -- usually around $100.
 However, if you’re able to give more and want to, there’s no reason to hold back.
 Similarly, if you’re only able to make a small donation, that can be just as meaningful.

 Where to donate

-If you aren't sure how to make a donation in memory of someone, one of the first places to check is the memorial website.
+If you aren't sure how to make a donation to a charity in memory of someone, one of the first places to check is the memorial website.
 Many families on Ever Loved set up their memorial website to direct donations to a specific charity or cause, making it easy for you to make your donation and leave a condolence -- all in one spot.
 Some families may choose to list multiple charities, leaving it up to you to decide which one you'd like to donate to.

 If there isn't a memorial website set up, you may be able to get information from a newspaper obituary.
 Obituaries generally contain information about where donations can be made if the family has a chosen charity.
 This information is usually included at the end or near the end.